| |

 But we’re talking about something a little less intense today, and that’s rocking a black brow if you have brown locks.

-So read on while we break down each of these brow looks so that you can have one for whatever mood strikes you!
+Read on as we break down each of these brow looks so you can have one for whatever mood strikes you!

 Bold Brows